Why Join Us?

-Centred from 2021 at Murdoch University, this partnership founded initially between the University of Western Australia (UWA) and Department of Agriculture and Food WA (DAFWA), SoilsWest is currently made up of a group of highly skilled, independent soil science professionals with complementary scientific and research capabilities, research and industry networks, and infrastructure and technology - now with members at DPIRD, Murdoch, UWA, Curtin University and CSIRO.
+Centred from 2021 at Murdoch University, this partnership founded initially between the University of Western Australia and the Department of Primary Industries and Regional Development (DPIRD), has continued to grow and deliver opportunities to its member base of highly skilled, independent soil science professionals with complementary scientific and research capabilities, research and industry networks, and infrastructure and technology - now with members at DPIRD, Murdoch, UWA, Curtin University and CSIRO.

-The partnership works to develop and deliver strategic research projects supporting the WA grains industry in particular, but also contributes nationally to the Australian grains industry through innovative soil research.
+The partnership works to develop and deliver strategic research projects supporting the WA grains industry in particular, but also contributes nationally to the Australian grains industry through innovative soil research and policy development.
 SoilsWest invites wider input and partnerships from other local, state and Commonwealth government institutions, industry and grower groups, agribusiness, Universities as well as specific interest groups.

 The SoilsWest alliance provides a ‘marketplace’ and network of discipline focused connections to improve integration between the soil science communities, optimise existing collaborations, provide prospective funding opportunities, provide training and education opportunities, and provide parallel soils information and technologies to ensure the continued development of economic farming systems and food chain security.

 Professor of Soil Microbiology and Molecular Ecology

 SoilsWest provides a unique opportunity to identify and connect students, scientists and partnering organisations to a range of different skill sets, knowledge and experience that provides greater capacity to deliver more integrated soil research - from more fundamental core science through to application, on-ground development and ultimately communicated to farmers to inform decision making.